 Definition

 A lightweight prioritization method that scores ideas on three dimensions: Impact (how much will it move a key metric), Confidence (how certain are we about the impact), and Ease (how quickly and cheaply can it be built).
 Each dimension is rated on a scale (often 1-10), and the scores are averaged.
+The framework was introduced by Sean Ellis as a fast way to prioritize growth experiments.
 PMs use ICE for fast, rough prioritization during ideation sessions.

 Why It Matters for Product Managers